StarRocks/starrocks/docs/developers/How to Contribute.md

 - Be awarded a StarRocks PMC e-certificate.

 # Contribution process

 If you don't know how to get started, this is the process we suggest for contributions.
 This process is designed to help reduce your learning curve and get your pull requests merged more efficiently!

 1. Sign the [Contributor License Agreement (CLA)](https://cla-assistant.io/StarRocks/starrocks).

 2. Start a discussion by creating a Github [issue](https://github.com/StarRocks/starrocks/issues), or asking on [Slack channel](https://join.slack.com/t/starrocks/shared_invite/zt-1d0cs3cs2-7eL5Q0cGoBofhyIOx7pLfQ)(unless the change is trivial).

-- Before getting your hands on codes, you should comment in the issue body, and inform the maintainer to assign you the issue that you wish to solve.
+   Before getting your hands on codes, you should comment in the issue body, and inform the maintainer to assign you the issue that you wish to solve.
 It is recommended to share your plan on how to solve this problem in the issue body as well.

-- - This step helps you identify possible collaborators and reviewers.
+   - This step helps you identify possible collaborators and reviewers.
    - Will the change conflict with another change in progress?
 If so, work with others to minimize impact.
    - Is this change major?
 If so, work with others to break the change into smaller steps.

-3. Implement the change:
+3. Implement the change.

    * If the change is major, split it into smaller PRs.